※ Edited: 10/30/17 ※

 Cassandra looked around at their faces, her shoulders dropping with defeat.
 "Yeah...but it's not gonna be easy."

 "How do you think it's going?"
 Doc looked out in the direction the rest of the group had gone.
 Out of the way of danger he and Ariel were once more entrusted with the fate of Murphy should they not come back.
-The clearing sky left the bright sun shining down on them.
-The truck becoming to hot to just wait in, the three shuffled about on the dirt road, waiting for sight or sound of their friends.
+The clear sky and open field left the bright sun shining down on them without mercy.
+The truck becoming too hot to just wait in, the three shuffled about on the dirt road, waiting for sight or sound of their friends.

 "We're waiting out here in the open while the rest of our group is negotiating a hostage release with cult-y cannibals.
 Overall I have to say that the day could have gone better."
 Her stomach twisted in hunger pain.
-"Oh!
-And we still have no food."
+"Oh, and we still have no food."
 Ariel kicked at a stray can.
 The old can had tarnished and rusted, collapsing under the strain of her cowboy boot.
-It was a sad reminded of how rare food had become.
+It was a sad reminder of how rare food had become.

 "I swear I will dry heave on you."
 She threatened Murphy.